 Students must be registered for at least one graduate credit that contributes to degree requirements (as determined by the graduate program) during the academic year in which they graduate from that program.
 Doctoral students must also complete degree requirements within a nine-year period unless they have an approved extension (see Maintaining Graduate Student Status, Time to Degree).
 They should contact their program offices for any additional program requirements or deadlines to be completed prior to graduation.

-Finalization and submission of a student’s Application to Graduate will activate the process by which the student will be certified for graduation.
-The student should confer with his/her program office to assure that any problems related to these requirements are resolved in a timely manner and avoid delay of graduation until a subsequent semester.
+Finalization and submission of a student’s Application to Graduate will activate the process by which the student will be certified for graduation, and the following requirements have been met.
+The student should confer with his/her program office one-two weeks after the application period has ended to assure that any problems related to these requirements are resolved in a timely manner and avoid delay of graduation until a subsequent semester.

 Specifically, the student’s records will be reviewed to verify satisfaction of the following requirements:

 - finalization and submission of his/her online Application to Graduate by the deadline;

 - instructor’s submission of passing grades for final semester credits;